jonjamz/blaze-forms/README.md

 You only need to register a given component **once**.

 Each time a component is rendered, it will have a unique context.
-Elements inside a form block will always be connected to the **instance** of the form block that contains them.
+Elements inside a Form Block will always be connected to the **instance** of the Form Block that contains them.

 API
 ---